kripesh-max/Robotic-Arm/README.md

 # Robotic-Arm
-A 5-DOF Robotic Arm for object sorting purpose
+A 5-DOF Robotic Arm for object sorting purpose using YOLOv5.